Articles & Speeches

 Flood of Addictions: Severe Addiction as an Adaptation to Dislocation

 Another example: Many people use horserace gambling addictively to colourize their otherwise bleak existences.
 They exchange information and hunches at the track with a colourful subculture of track habitués, and share a mythology of famous gamblers and legendary horses (Ryan, 2014a, b).
-Some people who gamble addictively on slot machines or the Internet do not seek social interaction, but rather a “zone” of intense engagement with gambling machines that have been ingeniously designed to be engaging and interactive, without having the threatening or annoying qualities of actual human beings (Schüll, 2012; 2015).
+Some people who gamble addictively on slot machines or the Internet do not seek human social interaction, but rather a “zone” of intense engagement with gambling machines that have been ingeniously designed to be engaging and interactive, without having the threatening or annoying qualities of actual human beings (Schüll, 2012; 2015).

-Some adaptations are obviously harmful from the outset but are essential for survival, because they protect a person from a greater evil.
-The famous case of an American hiker who hacked off his own arm with a pocket knife to avoid death after an 800 lb. boulder had been pinned his arm for five days in a remote mountain region provides an example (Kennedy & Simon, 2010).
+Some adaptative capacities are obviously harmful from the outset but are essential for survival, because they protect a person from a greater evil.
+The famous case of an American hiker who hacked off his own arm with a pocket knife to avoid death after an 800 lb. boulder had pinned his arm for five days in a remote mountain region provides an example (Kennedy & Simon, 2010).
 Harmful and dangerous addictive practices provide another.
 Severe dislocation can cause invisible suffering and sometimes the only accessible relief comes from habits that are visibly harmful and/or dangerous from the outset.

 Consequences of Severe Addiction: The Cycle Continues.